ScienceComputing/NGSOmics_Programming/README.md

 # Learn Bioinformatics

-This repository contains my coding practice using the materials from fundamental and cutting-edge bioinformatics workshops, technical manuals, books, and other resources.
+This repository contains my coding practice using the materials from both the fundamental and cutting-edge bioinformatics workshops, technical manuals, books, and other resources.
 It also contains my learning notes about recently developed bioinformatics concepts from academic articles, blog posts, and podcasts.

 ## Coding practice
 **Build auto-encoder for somatic mutations**